|Programs & Classes

 Muscle Strength Range of Motion Exercises

-The City of Montclair Senior Center and West End Family Counseling invite you to attend FREE exercise classes on Wednesday, or Friday, 10:00 – 11:00 am in the Senior Center.
-Each session will focus on having fun while listening to music using a variety of exercises designed to strengthen muscle to help with the activities of daily living.
+The City of Montclair Senior Center and West End Family Counseling invite you to attend a FREE exercise class on Wednesday or Friday, 10:00-11:00 am in the Senior Center.
+Each session will focus on having fun while listening to music using a variety of exercise designed to strengthen muscles that help with the activities of daily living.
 PRE-REGISTRATION IS REQUIRED and space is limited.